 Examples of keyword searches might look like:

 Once you identify appropriate items, Library of Congress (LC) Subject Headings can be used to narrow your search and link you to similar resources with the same subject heading.
-Subject headings are found under the "Subjects" or "Full Record" tabs.
+Subject headings are found under the "This item is about" section.

-For example, a search conducted using a LC subject heading is: Slavery--United States--Personal narratives
+For example, a search conducted using a subject heading is: Slavery--United States--Personal narratives.

 Many archival institutions put finding aids, or guides to their collections on the web.
 They also may have some of their collections digitized, and available online.